ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 - Frontend language switching.

 ### Offline/Online Synchronization:
-- IndexedDB for local storage.
+- IndexedDB for local storage of data and application assets.
+- Service Workers for caching application assets in the browser.
-- Version-based conflict resolution in ASSESSMENTS_RESPONSE.
+- Timestamp-based conflict resolution in ASSESSMENTS_RESPONSE.
-- Conflict resolution via version comparison and user prompts when needed.
+- Conflict resolution via timestamp comparison, with the most recent changes taking precedence.

 ### Logging/Monitoring:
-- CloudWatch for metrics and logs.
+- Centralized logging and metrics system.
 - Audit logs for user actions.

 *Cross-reference: See Section 9 for justifications.*